jkogara/laughing-ninja/README.md

     bundle install --without test development

 #  Execute
-  With parameters
+  With parameters:

     bundle exec ruby ./send_email.rb -t name@example.com -f name@example.com

-  Our without, you'll be prompted for the to and from email addresses
+  Our without, you'll be prompted for the to and from email addresses:

     bundle exec ruby ./send_email.rb